The Perfect Slice of Pizza pizza illustration betty acosta

-Opinion on what constitutes the ideal slice of pizza in New York is as varied as the innumerable toppings that grace the pies.
+Opinions on what constitutes the perfect slice of pizza in New York is as varied as the innumerable toppings that grace the pizza pies.

 Now that the outdoor season is upon us, people will be eating more and more on the run.
-Thus, pizza lovers will find themselves faced with the agonizing question: Where do I get a good slice?
+Thus, pizza lovers will find themselves faced with the agonizing question: Where do I find the perfect slice of pizza?

 Pizza is not, like many have been led to believe, an American invention.
 But then again, it’s only a partially Italian invention, too.
 Many Italian cities were founded by Greeks.
-The most famous being Naples — the home of pizza, but original Neapolitan pizza [pizza napoletana verace] is different from what you now pick up on Eighth Avenue as a slice.
+The most famous being in Naples — the home of pizza, but original Neapolitan pizza (pizza napoletana verace) is different from what you now pick up on Eighth Avenue as a slice.
+The thin crisp pizza napoletana verace was a thin crisp mini-pie.
+Blistered in a wood fired beehive-shaped oven for three minutes.
+Not the popular wedge we’ve come to know.

 Before World War II, pizza eating was generally limited to southern Italy and it was brought to America by the Italian immigrants who settled in the nation’s urban areas.
 However, the GI’s and the post-war tourist boom brought the pizza to these shores in a big way.

 Currently, Americans eat $4 billion worth of the stuff each year.
-Not surprisingly, pizza is nosing out hot-dogs [street vendors might argue this point], fried chicken and that perennial fast food winner, the hamburger, as America’s favorite fast food.
+Not surprisingly, pizza is nosing out hot-dogs (street vendors might argue this point), fried chicken and that perennial fast food winner, the hamburger, as America’s favorite fast food.
 It is undeniably New York’s favorite.
 The nation’s major pizza chains, Pizza Hut and Shakey’s, don’t stand a chance with the discriminating New York pizza lover.
-But even without them, pizza is as simple to get in the city as a dirty look from a harried pedestrian.
-Often the neighborhood pizza parlor is a social gathering place, where people do more eating than socializing.
-However, the folks who know their stuff often roam like hungry nomads through the hustle and bustle of the city in search of the celestial slice.

-Hunting down the ambitious pizzeria is worth it — if you know what to look for.
-Generally, make sure it’s a clean establishment.
-The demeanor of the place may well reflect on the kind of pizza you will get.
+Hunting down the ambitious pizzeria is worth it.
+That’s if you know what to look for.
+Generally, make sure it’s clean.
+The appearance of the place may well reflect on the kind of pizza you’ll get.

 With these lessons behind us, let’s go out for some pizza.
 I’ve taken the time to single out some worthwhile places, and I’m sure I may have missed some.
 After all, there’s only so much of the stuff you can eat.
 But here are the